 Epsom salt is a magnesium sulfate compound, unlike sodium table salt.
 Epsom salt has been used for hundreds of years as a healing agent and pain reliever.
-However, it’s most often added to hot baths and foot soaks as a detoxifying agent and to reduce stress.
+Today, it’s most often added to hot baths and foot soaks to reduce stress.

 To make an Epsom salt foot soak, follow these simple steps:

 - Fill your bathtub or a basin with warm water until it’s deep enough to cover your feet.